By Chet Yarbrough

-(Habeas corpus is a writ requiring a person under arrest to be brought before a judge or into court, especially to secure the person’s release unless lawful grounds are shown for their detention.)
+(Habeas corpus is a writ requiring a person under arrest to be brought before a judge or into court, especially to secure the person’s release unless lawful grounds are shown for his/her detention.)

 Weiner shows Hoover to lie about wire-tapping and gathering information on private citizens without warrant or judicial review.
+This is the head of the FBI orchestrating the violation of American law.
 Hoover creates files that give the F.B.I. secret information about the personal sex lives of elected and government appointed bureaucrats and uses that information to influence elected officials and the American public.

 Wiener suggests Hoover’s perception is that communism infiltrates all anarchist’ and most American government-opposition’ movements.
 Hoover crosses the line between free society and tyranny.
 He gathers information on individual citizens, union movements, civil rights, and accused domestic terrorists with an unshakable belief in his own perception of reality.

-The historical facts of Weiner’s presentation gives context to the American communist beliefs of the 40s, 50’s, and 60’s that seems to warrant some of the inventiveness of Hoover’s actions.
+The historical facts of Weiner’s presentation gives context to the American communist beliefs of the 40s, 50’s, and 60’s.
+Hoover feeds the hysteria of his time.

 Wiener shows that some actions by the FBI warranted investigation.
 He notes Klaus Fuchs who gave the Soviet Union secrets of the atomic and hydrogen bombs in the 50s, and the British agent, Kim Philby, who betrays American and British agents of the F.B.I., C.I.A. and British MI-5.
 (Agents were murdered because of Philby’s betrayal.)

 The unfortunate consequence of Hoover’s domination of the F.B.I. is that it evolves into a vehicle of suppression, subject to the whims of one human being’s prejudices.
 This is particularly apparent in the rise and fall of McCarthyism.